 Mite Hockey Manager Checklist

-- SafeSport Program Training: The U.S. Center for SafeSport is an independent, non-profit organization focused on ending all forms of abuse in sport.
-SafeSport Training is required for all team managers.
-As of 4/1/20, SafeSport Program Training needs to be completed yearly.
+- SafeSport program training: The U.S. Center for SafeSport is an independent, non-profit organization focused on ending all forms of abuse in sport.
+SafeSport Training is required for all team managers and needs to be completed yearly.
+Completion certificates must be emailed to firstname.lastname@example.org.

-- Seeding Round (6 games): The seeding round games will be scheduled by the Mite Travel Director.
-As soon as the teams are established, the manager should communicate the schedules to each team.
+- Seeding round (6 games): The seeding round games will be scheduled by the Mite Travel Director.
+The games will be posted on the Crossbar team calendar.

-- Set up Team Operations: Solicit volunteers from the team to fill the roles of Treasurer, Social Chair/Tournament Coordinator.
+- Set up team operations: Solicit volunteers from the team to fill the roles of Treasurer, Social Chair, Tournament/Trip Coordinator, and Communications Liaison.

 - Treasurer: Manages team finances from slush fund: paying the team bills (tournaments, dinners, gifts) and any other accounting that needs attention.

-- Social Chair/Tournament Coordinator: Arranges social events for team including: team parties throughout season, team bonding activities, and end of season party.
-This person should also arrange for events/activities for down time at tournaments and plan goody bags, door signs, etc.
+- Tournament/Trip Coordinator: Arranges events/activities for down time at tournaments and plans goody bags, door signs, etc.

-- Establish Slush Fund: Ask each family to donate for the slush fund.
-Approximately $200 is a good starting point.
+- Establish slush fund: Ask each family to donate for the slush fund.
+Approximately $250-$300 is a good starting point.
 These funds pay for the tournament registrations, coaches hotel rooms and gas fees during tournaments, social events at tournaments, coaches' gifts, etc.

-- Schedule Tournaments: Again, the Mite Travel Director will schedule your tournaments: one (1) LOCAL tournament over Thanksgiving break and one (1) TRAVEL tournament typically held over MLK weekend in January.
-The Mite Travel Director will also establish a block of rooms with a special group rate at one of the participating hotels.* You are responsible for disseminating the information about the tournament and hotel block to your team. *Note, tournaments are typically “stay to play” meaning you must stay “as a team” at one of the hotels that they choose in order to play at the tournament.
+- Schedule tournaments: Again, the Mite Travel Director will schedule your tournaments: one (1) out-of-town tournament in the early fall and one (1) local tournament over Thanksgiving break.
+The team can decide it is wants to do another tournament, which is typically held over MLK, Jr. weekend in January.
+The Mite Travel Director will also establish a block of rooms with a special group rate at one of the participating hotels.* As the team manager, you are responsible for disseminating the information about the tournament and hotel block to your team. *Note, tournaments are typically “stay to play,” meaning you must stay “as a team” at one of the hotels that they choose in order to play at the tournament.

-- Scoreboard Mercy: All goals are recorded on the official scoresheet.
+- Time keeper: You must provide a parent volunteer for all home games.
+There are scoreboard instructions in each scoring booth.
+The North Shore Ice Arena clock can be a little confusing at first.
+Rink managers or Zamboni drivers are the point of contact for major scoreboard issues.
+Note, please also be aware of the "Mercy Rule."
+All goals are recorded on the official scoresheet.
 However, when a team is up by more than five (5) goals, it is typically not reflected on the scoreboard.
 You will also run the clock continuously in the 3rd period (and ONLY in the 3rd period) whenever there is a five (5) or more goal differential.
 Revert to normal stoppage if the goal differential becomes four (4) goals.

 - Penalties: You may be asked to provide a parent volunteer to operate the penalty box doors.
 Coaches will signal to the box attendant whether the player should skate directly to the bench or take another shift on the ice.
 Check out the CUHL Scorer's Box Quick Reference Guide.